rails/rails/guides/source/upgrading_ruby_on_rails.md

 `protect_from_forgery` defaults to `prepend: false` which means that it will be inserted into the callback chain at the point in which you call it in your application.
-If you want `protect_from_forgery` to always run first you should change your application to use `protect_from_forgery prepend: true`.
+If you want `protect_from_forgery` to always run first, then you should change your application to use `protect_from_forgery prepend: true`.

 ### Default Template Handler is Now RAW